 Sustainability in Supply Chain Management is founded upon the principles of Six Sigma and Lean to not only reduce waste within the system, but also to solve some of the world’s greatest challenges in relation to the environment.
 Through an understanding of the supply chain across the six pillars and through the use of finance, industrial engineering, logistics, and analytics, the student will be capable of defining, measuring, analyzing and solving the balance required between industry and the environment.
 Prerequisite: TRAN 4100 or MKTG 4380.

-TRAN 4190 Import/Export Supply Chain Management (4 Credits)
+TRAN 4190 Structured Problem Solving in Supply Chain Management (4 Credits)